tigerbeetle/tigerbeetle/tools/antithesis/README.md

 - Connections between containers with IPs ending in 129 or above are exempt from network faults.
 - `libvoidstar.so` requires glibc v2.17 or later
 - Antithesis recommends not enabling the LLVM instrumentation on the `workload`, to allow them to focus on the `api` and `replica` containers.
+- A custom patch (`zig.patch`) is required to enable LLVM instrumentation.
+A custom Zig compiler is built automatically with this in CI.

 # Usage